apache/skywalking-client-js/README.md

 - Lightweight

 # Usage
+* Install
-* Install: the skywalking-client-js runtime library is available at npm
+the skywalking-client-js runtime library is available at npm
 ```
 npm install skywalking-client-js --save
 ```